Possible Causes and Solutions for Keyboard and Mouse Not Working Issue

 Restart your computer.
 All drivers will be initialized on startup now, And your keyboard and mouse start working normally.

-Again sometimes corrupted missing system files also cause keyboard mouse stuck startup, Running DISM command (DISM /Online /Cleanup-Image /RestoreHealth) with system file checker utility is very helpful that scan and restore missing system files that help to get keyboard and mouse working again.
+Again sometimes corrupted missing system files also cause the keyboard mouse stuck on startup, Running the DISM command (DISM /Online /Cleanup-Image /RestoreHealth) with the system file checker utility is very helpful that scan and restore missing system files that help to get keyboard and mouse working again.

-Did these solutions help to fix “Keyboard/Mouse not working” on Windows 10, 8.1 or 7?
-Let us know on comments below also read Fix windows 10 black screen with cursor after Login
+Did these solutions help to fix the “Keyboard or Mouse not working” on Windows 10, 8.1 or 7?
+Let us know on the comments below.

 - Solved: Mouse left click button not working Windows 10